 A garage, like a shed or any building outside the house, can be difficult to keep clear of clutter.
 By their very nature they are a dumping ground for a host of items that obviously do not belong in the house, as well as many that should be.
 This doesn’t have to be true with your garage.
 With a few easy changes you can clean your garage and live a more stress free life.

-If you do keep your car in the garage put it outside if you can while you clean it, this will give you a space to work in and save the bodywork whilst you move things about.
-You will need some clear space to put the things that belong in the garage that cannot go where they live, because either it is still cluttered or it has no real home (yet).
+If you park your car in the garage put it outside if you can while you clean your garage.
+This will give you a space to declutter your garage and save the bodywork on your car.
+Next, you’ll need to clear space to separate things.
+You’ll separate the things that belong in the garage, things that need to go inside the home and things that you need to get rid of.

 Like any other room you need to pick a spot to start on.
-As we’ve said before “it doesn’t matter where you start, so long as you start.”
+It doesn’t matter where you start to declutter, so long as you start.
 If you really are stuck and cannot decide just put your hand out and whatever is in reach start with that.

-Work for 30 minutes, and then go do something else; you can always come back later or tomorrow.
+Work for 30 minutes, and then go do something else; you can always come back later and finish cleaning your garage.

-Remember this room contains many single items, they may be collected together in boxes, bags or piles, but they are all single items so deal with them as such, one item at a time.
+Remember the garage contains many single items.
+They may be collected together in boxes, bags or piles, but they are all single items so deal with them as such.
+One item at a time.

 You are going to need something to put trash in, a container to put the things in that should be in the house, a large plastic bag for things to put through the washing machine, a container to put stuff that can be donated, a bucket of hot soapy water and some old rags (for cleaning).
 You might want to take the vacuum cleaner to deal with the cobwebs and dust.